pism/pism/_sources/technical/bombproof.rst.txt

 maximum magnitude of the horizontal velocities within the ice, i.e. horizontal CFL.
 This condition for stability is included in the PISM adaptive time-stepping technique.

 Accuracy is necessarily a second goal.
-Our shallow scheme has truncation error `O(\Delta z^2)` in many circumstances, though it reverts to lower order when it "detects trouble" in the form of large vertical velocities.
-Overall the scheme has order `O(\Delta t,\Delta x,\Delta y, \Delta z^2)` in circumstances where the vertical ice flow velocity is small enough, relative to conductivity, and otherwise reverts to `O(\Delta t,\Delta x,\Delta y, \Delta z^1)`.
+Our shallow scheme has truncation error `O(\dz^2)` in many circumstances, though it reverts to lower order when it "detects trouble" in the form of large vertical velocities.
+Overall the scheme has order `O(\dt,\dx,\dy, \dz^2)` in circumstances where the vertical ice flow velocity is small enough, relative to conductivity, and otherwise reverts to `O(\dt,\dx,\dy, \dz^1)`.

 The conservation of energy problem for the ice is in terms of an enthalpy field :cite:`AschwandenBuelerKhroulevBlatter`.
 The current scheme supercedes the cold-ice,